zertyz/EventsFramework/README.md

   - Plugin architectures
   - Declarative Programming (related to the program's control flow, in oposition to Imperative Programming)

 This framework provides mechanisms for efficient producing and consuming (and also notifying and observing) events.
 Events can be "consumed" or "observed".
 For instance, when a server receives a request it needs to provide a response -- this is an example of an event that was produced and consumed.
 On the other hand, when you plug a USB Stick on your computer, there might be a software to show the files: if there is, it will show; if there is not, nothing will happen.
-This is an example of an event who got notifyed but for which there may or may not be observers listening -- the computer will keep working fine if no one is listening for such events.
+This is an example of an event who got notifyed but for which there may or may not be observers listening -- the computer will keep working without flaws if no one is listening for such events.

 Consumable Events may also be synchronous or asynchronous; and require a functional or procedural consumer.
 Asynchronous events are the ones which you don't care when they are consumed and synchronous, the opposite.
 Functional consumers will produce an answer and procedural consumers will not.
 The folowing table shows the possible combinations: